 Zero Trust: verify everything

-- Least-privilege access – users and systems receive only necessary permissions,
+- Least-privilege access – users and systems receive only necessary permissions, without exceptions,

 - Continuous verification – authentication and authorization happen at every step,